waldzellai/MCPBench/README.md

 We have evaluated mainstream MCP Servers on both tasks.
 For detailed experimental results, please refer to [Documentation](https://arxiv.org/abs/2504.11094)

 # 🚰 Cite
-If you find this work useful, please consider citing our project:
+If you find this work useful, please consider citing our project or giving us a 🌟:

 ```bibtex
 @misc{mcpbench,